Groin Strain PhysiotherapyBy Nigel Chua

 They function to pull/bring your knees together, and also help with hip joint movements.
 Because of their functions and movement, our adductor muscles are very important to athletes, such as

 - badminton players

-- all active, sports-people and athlete actually (including regular non-sporty individuals too).
+- and all active people including sports-people and regular 'non-sporty' individuals too.

 - Sharp pain on the inside of the thigh, while turning